mooltipass/minible/aux_main_mcu_protocol.md

 **Payload Length #2**
 Message from aux MCU: if payload length #1 is 0, total payload length.
 Otherwise discarded.
-Message from main MCU: **field to be removed in the future**, aux MCU should use the other payload field.

 **Payload**
 The message payload, which may contain up to 536 bytes.
 This maximum size was decided in order to accomodate a single "write data node" command (command identifier: 2 bytes, message payload size field: 2 bytes, data node address: 2 bytes, data node size: 528 bytes and 2 additional bytes reserved).